Quantum Computational Complexity and Symmetry: Abstract

 \section{Abstract}

 Testing the symmetries of quantum states and channels provides a way to assess their usefulness for different physical, computational, and communication tasks.
 Here, we establish several complexity-theoretic results that classify the difficulty of symmetry-testing problems involving a unitary representation of a group and a state or a channel that is being tested.
-In particular, we prove that various such symmetry-testing problems are complete for BQP, QMA, QSZK, QIP(2), \qipeb, and QIP, thus spanning the prominent classes of the quantum interactive proof hierarchy and forging a non-trivial connection between symmetry and quantum computational complexity.
+In particular, we prove that various such symmetry-testing problems are complete for BQP (bounded-error quantum polynomial time), QMA (quantum Merlin-Arthur), QSZK (quantum statistical zero-knowledge), QIP(2) (two-message quantum interactive proofs), \qipeb (two-message quantum interactive proofs restricted to entanglement-breaking provers), and QIP (quantum interactive proofs), thus spanning the prominent classes of the quantum interactive proof hierarchy and forging a non-trivial connection between symmetry and quantum computational complexity.
 Finally, we prove the inclusion of two Hamiltonian symmetry-testing problems in QMA and QAM, while leaving it as an intriguing open question to determine whether these problems are complete for these classes.